Entry-Level Audit Positions

 I just got my results and I passed.
 What are the next steps?

-If you are interested in a position, please click on the APPLY FOR POSITION link on your profile and follow the instructions.
-You will receive an email within 2 business days.
+If you are interested in a position, and we have positions available, you will see an APPLY FOR POSITION link on your profile.
+Click on the link and follow the instructions to submit your hiring application.
 If you are in the top three ranks, you will receive an invitation to participate in the writing assessment.
 If you are not in the top three ranks, your application will be held and should the rankings shift to where you are in the top three ranks, you may be invited to participate in the writing assessment.

 I just got my results and I scored a 65%.
 Can I re-take the exam?